OctopusDeploy/docs/docs/shared-content/administration/polling-tentacles-connection-different-ports.include.md

 - Open port `10943` and route traffic to **Node1** in your HA Cluster
 - Open port `10944` and route traffic to **Node2** in your HA Cluster
 - Open port `10945` and route traffic to **Node3** in your HA Cluster
-- Continue until you have a way to register a Tentacle on each of your servers in your HA Cluster
+- Continue for any additional nodes in your HA cluster.

 If you configured your nodes to use a different listening port, replace `10943`-`10945` with your port range.